Thinking about my dad

 I did write my dad's funeral eulogy, with help from all my sisters and brother, and that was the hardest thing I've ever had to write.
 Since then I can't seem to write.
 Along with music — a huge help over these last weeks — writing has always been important for me, so I am trying to start again, and maybe this post will be part of the process.

 I am going to share this small detail from the eulogy.
 It gives an insight into the character of my wonderful dad.

-As a teenager, I chanced upon my dad in the back room at our house, where he kept his books.
+As a teenager, I found my dad in a room at back of our house, where he kept his books.
 He was sitting quite still.
 His eyes were shut and his head was bowed.
-A passer-by might have reasonably assumed dad was praying, except my father had no interest in religion, preferring the works of Karl Popper.
+A passer-by might have reasonably assumed dad was praying, except dad had no interest in religion, preferring the works of Karl Popper.
 Nevertheless dad sat there a very long time, unmoving.
-When at last he raised his head and opened his eyes, I asked him, “What are you up to, dad?”
-He waited a moment and blinked, his eyes adjusting to a new light, and said, “I was thinking, of course.”
+When at last he raised his head and opened his eyes, I asked him, "What are you up to, dad?"
+He waited a moment and blinked, his eyes adjusting to a new light, and said, "I was thinking, of course."